El Makasa sack Amuneke after 28 days in charge | Goal.com

 The ex-Tanzania senior national team handler was unveiled as boss of the Egyptian Premier League outfit following the dismissal of Ahmed Hossam Mido.

-However, with just 28 days in charge, he was shown the exit door by the club management following a poor run of results.
-While in charge, he recorded two draws against Smouha and El-Harby.
+However, after just 28 days in charge, he was shown the exit door by the club management following a poor run of results.
+While in charge, he recorded two draws, against Smouha and El-Harby.

-El Makkasa currently sit 16th in the league log with 14 points from 17 outings.
+El Makkasa currently are 16th in the league log with 14 points from 17 outings.